 1. Get some major support around you.

 If you decide you are going to be tossing the Oreos, Hidden Valley Ranch, and Diet Coke out of the house, you need to be sure your loved ones are on board.
 I guarantee if you are buying healthy food for yourself, plus thinking that you can still have your family’s favorite processed foods around and in reach, you are not setting yourself up well.
-Make sure your spouse, roommates, or kids know that they won’t be eating celery sticks and grapefruit as this is not a diet.
-Do however tell them that you will need their support to clean out the kitchen and replace some of your sweet, savory, and convenient treats with healthier options (which will start to satisfy you beyond belief!)
-If you are having trouble convincing a reluctant loved one to get healthy, just be persistent (not mean or nagging) in expressing your true motives and love for them.
+Make sure your spouse, roommates, or kids know that they won’t be eating celery sticks and grapefruit.
+This ISN’T a diet!!
+Do however tell them that you will need their support to clean out the kitchen and replace some of your sweet, savory, overly processed and convenient treats with healthier options (which will start to satisfy you beyond belief, I promise!)
+If you are having trouble convincing a reluctant loved one to get healthy, just be persistent (not mean or nagging) in expressing your true motives and love for them in the area of health.

 2. Clean out the kitchen!

 If you don’t buy it, and it’s not in the house…YOU CAN’T EAT IT!
 But what are we getting rid of?
 Processed, prepackaged, ready-made foods.
 If you have canned peaches in the pantry, you will want to replace those with a fresh peach.
 If you have Lean Cuisines in the freezer, you will want to replace them with homemade meals-you can even freeze your fresh food for a later time just like these companies are doing!
-Instead of orange sports drinks, or ready-made orange juice, you will want to make your own or eat an orange!
-You are getting it, right?
+Instead of orange sports drinks, or ready-made orange juice, you will want to make your own or eat an actual orange!
+You get my drift, right?

-While you are in the midst of your clean eating habitude adjustment, you may/will have moments of weakness.
+While you are in the midst of your clean eating habitude adjustment, you may and probably will have moments of weakness.

 What I wouldn’t do for some potato chips!